cesareuseche/cooking-nana-backend/README.md

     This is a GET endpoint, you will need enter the user id to obtain data

 ### /login
+    You need copy to your .env file the APP_JWT_SECRET LINE

     This is a POST endpoint, enter data as:
     {
         "username":"some_user",